OSU-CEOAS-Schmittner/UVic2.9-local/README.md

 $ ./config_UVic_env.sh
 ```

-This will generate the required `mobi1.9nb.q` file for you to run your model.
+This will generate the required `myrun.q` file for you to run your model.
 Your model will fail to run if you
 don't run this script first.